 - Different types of thinking people follow to check where do you find yourself.

-- Most common cognitive biases that trip you up for making irrational, illogical decisions and triggered by your emotions.
+- Most common cognitive biases that trip you up for making irrational, illogical decisions and are triggered by your emotions.

 - Understand the power of neuroplasticity that allows you to change the way you think.